Digital Signal Processing

 Course Description

-This subject is studied within the field of Electronic Engineering, Telecommunications and Information Technologies / specialization Microelectronics, optoelectronics and nanotechnologies, and aims to familiarize students with the fundamentals of digital signal processing: specific algorithms, processing techniques, VLSI architectures, and practical considerations for implementation.
-The objective is to understand the phenomena that are associated with the main DSP techniques, from a system design point of view.
-The numerous examples and detailed explanations given in the lecture notes and chapters help both to clarify more difficult theoretical aspects and to solve practical applications and problems, relevant for engaging the students in the learning process.
-Additionally, the laboratory applications have as objective the practical learning of the main concepts in the field of DSP.
-The applications include various software simulations using a high-level programming environment (MATLAB).
+This course is studied within the “Electronic Engineering, Telecommunications, and Information Technologies” domain / “Microelectronics, Optoelectronics and Nanotechnologies” specialization, and aims to familiarize students with the fundamental aspects of digital signal processing: specific algorithms, processing techniques, and practical implementation considerations.
+The primary goal is to understand the phenomena associated with the main DSP techniques, from the perspective of the system designer.
+Numerous examples and detailed explanations in the lectures help to clarify more difficult theoretical aspects, as well as to solve practical applications and problems, with relevance to stimulating the students’ learning process.
+Additionally, the laboratory applications aim to provide practical mastery of the main concepts in the DSP field.
+The implemented applications include various software simulations using the MATLAB development environment.

 Contents